han-anag/phantpaign_host/content/Pronunciation Guide.md

 Dr. Huyin (hoo-yin): The village doctor in Lidong.

 # Locations
+Lingguo (ling-gwoh): The country the campaign mainly takes place in.

 Shengdu (shung-doo): Name of the capital of Lingguo

 Caochuan (tsao-chuan): The city where the science expo and subsequent terrorist attack took place in